apriljoylorca/Class-align/README.md

 # ClassAlign

-Class Align is a web-based platform designed to optimize class scheduling and improve communication between students, teachers, and administrators.
+Class Align is a mobile-platform designed to optimize class scheduling and improve communication between students, teachers, and administrators.
 It offers AI-powered scheduling, real-time class management, and personalized notifications.
 With the added feature of real-time classroom availability tracking and booking, users can instantly check room availability and reserve spaces, ensuring efficient use of resources.
 Class Align allows users to create, track, and update schedules seamlessly—reducing conflicts and enhancing productivity.
 The platform ensures a smooth academic experience by providing an intuitive interface for managing class schedules efficiently.

 ## Features